gruntwork-io/gruntwork-io.github.io/README.md

 This is the code for the [Gruntwork website](http://www.gruntwork.io).

-Gruntwork gets you up and running on AWS with world-class infrastructure and DevOps practices in about 2 weeks.
+Gruntwork gets you up and running on AWS with DevOps best practices and world-class infrastructure in about 2 weeks.
 You focus on your product.
 We'll take care of the Gruntwork.

 ## Quick start